Bachelor of Arts (with Honours) - BA (Hons)

 Student satisfaction/ Max 54.00 80%

-Art History & Visual Culture and Classical Studies with Study Abroad BA (Hons)
+Art History & Visual Culture and English with Employment Experience BA (Hons)

 University of Exeter